ShehabCE/shehabce.github.io/_posts/2018-10-19-Binary-Search-Trees.markdown

 {% endhighlight %}

 <h4>3.
 Post-Order Traversal</h4>
-Traversing through the BST by visiting the left child first, then the right child, and then the parent.
+Traversing the BST by visiting the left child first, then the right child, and then the parent.
 <p align="center">LEFT CHILD -> RIGHT CHILD -> ROOT</p>
 {% highlight c++ %}
 void PostOrder(TreeNode *t) {